-The Trust will give consideration to the funding needs and allocations of each constituent academy.
-In line with the Academies Financial Handbook there is an appeals mechanism (described below) for academies who may feel that they are being treated unfairly.
+The Trust will give consideration to the funding needs and allocations of each constituent academy, In line with the Academy Trust Handbook.
+There is an appeals mechanism (described below) for academies who may feel that they are being treated unfairly.

-- The constituent academies must appeal, in writing to the CEO, 10 working days from notification of a) their EPATCF contribution b) use of surplus funds (refer to section 5.31). - The CEO will consider the appeal and notify the academy of their decision within 10 working days of receipt of the written appeal. - If the issue is not resolved, the academy can appeal to the Secretary of State, via the EFA, whose decision is final.
+- The constituent academies must appeal, in writing to the CEO, within 10 working days from notification of a) their EPATCF contribution b) use of surplus funds (refer to section 5.31). - The CEO will consider the appeal and notify the academy of their decision within 10 working days of receipt of the written appeal. - If the issue is not resolved, the academy can appeal to the Secretary of State, via the EFSA, whose decision is final.